MicrosoftDocs/cpp-docs/docs/porting/binary-compat-2015-2017.md

 1. When static libraries or object files are compiled with the `/GL` compiler switch.

 2. When consuming libraries built with a toolset whose version is greater than the toolset used to compile and link the application.
 For example, a program that is compiled and linked with compiler version 19.12 can consume libraries that are compiled with 19.0 up through 19.12.
-Also, binary compatibility only exists between Visual Studio 2015 and Visual Studo 2017; linking 19.x programs with libraries produced by Visual Studio 2013 or earlier is not supported.
+Also, binary compatibility only exists between Visual Studio 2015 and Visual Studio 2017; linking 19.x programs with libraries produced by Visual Studio 2013 or earlier is not supported.

 ## See Also